 The Loire Valley region is situated in the centre of northern France, south-west of Paris.
 The 'official' French region that includes the Loire Valley is called 'Centre', although this name is not well known outside France.

-The Centre region includes three historical regions of France that you will also come across in tourist information although they have not been officially used for hundreds of years: Orleans to the north, Berry to the south-east and Touraine to the south-west.
+This region includes three historical regions of France that you will also come across in tourist information although they have not been officially used for hundreds of years: Orleans to the north, Berry to the south-east and Touraine to the south-west.

 There are six French departments that together make up the Centre region: Eure-et-Loir (to the north), Indre-et-Loire (west), Loir-et-Cher in the middle, Loiret (to the east), and Indre and Cher (to the south-west and south east respectively).